Go Ad-Free

 When testosterone levels are very low, women may feel depressed and have decreased sexual desire.
 Your doctor should monitor your testosterone levels to make sure your hormone levels remain within normal limits.

-The most common side effects of testosterone pellet therapy involve acne and hair growth.
+The most common side effects of testosterone pellet therapy are acne and facial hair growth.
 Concerns have been raised that high levels of testosterone might deepen the voice and cause anger or hostility.
 An article titled “The Safety of Testosterone Therapy in Women” published in the Journal of Obstetrics and Gynaecology Canada, Sept.
 2012 notes that: “Anger and hostility are not observed in women with serum testosterone within physiologic limits.”
 To read more about the benefits and risks of testosterone in women, please take a moment to read this journal article from Canada.
 It is quite comprehensive.

-Separating estrogen from testosterone is important, though.
 An analysis of data from the Nurses’ Health Study from 1978 to 2002 reported that (Archives of Internal Medicine, July 24, 2006):

 “Among women with a natural menopause, the risk of breast cancer was nearly 2.5-fold greater among current users of estrogen plus testosterone therapies than among never users of PMHs [postmenopausal hormones].”